dpkp/kafka-python/README.md

 # Tests

 Some of the tests will fail if Snappy is not installed.
 These tests will throw NotImplementedError.
 If you see other failures, they might be bugs - so please report them!

 ## Run the unit tests

+_These are broken at the moment_

 ```shell
 python -m test.unit